thecomeonman/IntentVsOutcome/README.md

 location by aggregating the outcome based pitch control and expected possession values of all its actual target locations weighed by the the probability of that actual target location.

+This is not the same as just having a pass distance feature in the pass probability logistic regression model.
+We are redefining pitch control and possession value altogether by differentiating what they mean for a receiver and what they mean for a passer.

 ### Combining Pitch Control, Possession Value, and Intent - Example